ParitoshGoyal/Prompt-Safety-Layer/README.md

 Finetune a generative LLM with explanations and labels.
 Possibly QWEN.

 ### A hybrid with discriminator LLM and generative LLM
 Discriminator performs classification then generative LLM could be used for providing explanation.
 Possibly QWEN could help with this.
+Since, generation of explanation introduces more latency.
+It might be ideal to have a discriminator-classifier to first classify the query as safe/unsafe and then have a generator produce explanation

 ### Use a Disciminator like BERT based models
 For pure classification